cloudbees-days/cloudbees-field-workshops/labs/cloudbees-cdro-v2/content/labs/_index.md

 Workshop Labs:

-### Module 1: Accelerating Software Delivery with Service Catalogs
-- Creating and Running Procedures
-- Creating a Service Catalog Item
+- Creating a basic release
-- Deploying a Tomcat Application
+- Deploying a microservice and creating an application model

-### Module 2: Release Orchestration
-- Running a Release Pipeline
+- Exploring the environment modeling
+- Adding the deployment to the release
-- Exploring the CloudBees CD/RO DSL
+- Exploring the self-service catalog
-- Viewing Deployment and Release Dashboards
-- Running a Helm Chart Deployment